PjHurtig/adventure-lab/README.md

 ## Deployment through GitHub Pages

 This site was deployed through GitHub Pages using the following steps:

 1. Log into [GitHub](https://github.com/).
 2. Locate the [repository](https://github.com/PjHurtig/adventure-lab).
 3. Locate the settings option along the options bar.
 4. Locate GitHub Pages options towards the bottom of the page.
 5. In 'Source' dropdown, select 'Master' from the branch options.
 6. Click the save button.

 # Credits

 ## Code

-### README.md
+### README

 - I used [AmyOShea's Angies-Beauty](https://github.com/AmyOShea/Angies-Beauty-MS1) README as template for this README.